Maps and land records provide important information for genealogists.

 According to the National Archives,"Land case entry files can contain a wealth of genealogical and legal information.
 Depending upon the type and time period of the land entry, the case file may yield only a few facts already known to the researcher or it may present new insights about ancestors, family history, title, and land use issues.
 For example, the records may attest to one's age, place of birth, citizenship, military service, literacy, and economic status, and may even include similar information about family members.
-But even the smallest case files can establish locations of land ownership or settlement and dates essential to utilize other resources at NARA, such as census, court, and military service and pension records."
+But even the smallest case files can establish locations of land ownership or settlement and dates essential to utilize other resources at NARA (National Archives and Records Administration), such as census, court, and military service and pension records."

-To order a case file from the National Archives, be sure to provide the following information: name of land office, land description (township, range, and section), final certificate number or patent number, and authority under which the land was acquired (i.e., homestead, cash, bounty-land warrant, mining claim).
+To order a case file from NARA, be sure to provide: name of land office, land description (township, range, and section), final certificate number or patent number, and authority under which the land was acquired (i.e., homestead, cash, bounty-land warrant, mining claim).
+To learn more about requesting land case files, visit the National Archives website's forms section.

 full name, age, and address